diegopscode/start-react-redux/README.md

-# Start React Redux Upgraded 2018
+# Start React Redux - Released May 2018

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and modified by myself.